beshirr/beshirr/README.md

 ## About Me

-I'm Youssef Ahmed Beshir, a Student at faculty of CS and AI.
+I'm Youssef Ahmed Beshir, a Student at faculty of Computer Science and AI.

 - 🌱 I’m currently learning Computer science basics such as (Data Structures, and Algorithms), Problem Solving, Fundmentals of AI and ML.
 - 📫 How to reach me: youssefahmedbeshir@gmail.com